mj23000/home-assistant.io/source/_integrations/bang_olufsen.markdown

 ## Limitations

-Currently the integration lacks a number of features of the Mozart platform such as:
+Currently some features of the Mozart platform such as:

-- Show and change current [listening position](https://support.bang-olufsen.com/hc/en-us/articles/8581014415377-What-is-a-Listening-Position)
+- Creating timers and alarms
-- Battery status of compatible devices
-- In depth metadata about incoming audio signal

-And while automations can be configured to listen to [fired events](#automations), they could be handled easier through:
-- Event entities for physical controls on device
-- Event entities for paired [Beoremote One](https://www.bang-olufsen.com/en/dk/accessories/beoremote-one)
-- Event entity for built-in proximity sensor for supported models.
+- Retrieving detailed alarm and timer information

+and more advanced app-centric features such as:
+- Creating presets
+- Creating listening positions
+- Creating sound modes
+- Creating stereo pairs
+- Adjusting specific sound settings
+- Pairing remotes

+Are not available through the API.
+Some may become available, but until then the the [Bang & Olufsen App](https://www.bang-olufsen.com/en/dk/story/apps) can be used to configure these settings and features.

 ## Actions